tap349/tap349.github.io/_posts/2017-06-04-elixir-testing.md

 1. <https://elixirforum.com/t/using-application-get-env-application-put-env-in-exunit-tests/8019>

+sometimes it might be necessary to mock application configuration - say, to set some configuration paramater to invalid value.

 general recommendations:

+- read configuration parameter at runtime (not via module attribute) so that it's possible to mock it in tests
-- don't use `async: true`
+- don't use `async: true` to prevent other tests from using mocked value accidentaly
-- restore environment after the test
+- restore environment after the test using `ExUnit.Callback.on_exit/2`

 client module: